 8.1 Conclusions for KI#1

-Editor's note: These are interim conclusions.

 The following principles are concluded for the normative work.

 NOTE: The IE names for the alternative S-NSSAI and other new information in the conclusion is to be determined during normative phase.

-0) The trigger to replace a currently used S-NSSAI with an alternative S-NSSAI is either based on local configuration (e.g. based on trigger from OAM) or based on PCF notification.
+0) The trigger to replace a currently used S-NSSAI with an alternative S-NSSAI is either based on local configuration (e.g. based on trigger from OAM or based on NWDAF information) or based on PCF notification (the PCF service to use is to be determined during normative phase).

-Editor's note: It is FFS which PCF is used and what SBI service is used for the PCF notification.
-Further trigger events are FFS.

 1) The AMF determines the alternative S-NSSAI to be used to replace the old S-NSSAI.
 The AMF may interact with the PCF and/or with the NSSF to determine the alternative S-NSSAI.
 The alternative S-NSSAI may or may not be part of the Subscribed S-NSSAIs of the UE.
 The Subscribed S-NSSAIs of the UE are not updated for the purpose of KI#1.

-Editor's note: It is FFS whether to allow the alternative S-NSSAI to be outside of the UE's Subscribed S-NSSAI.

-Editor's note: It is FFS whether the PCF and which PCF can interact with AMF to determine alternative S-NSSAI.
+If the alternative S-NSSAI is replacing an S-NSSAI for the serving PLMN (VPLMN or in HPLMN, if mapped S-NSSAI is added to non-roaming case) i.e. an S-NSSAI mapping is used, then the alternative S-NSSAI can be outside the Subscribed S-NSSAIs and otherwise the alternative S-NSSAI needs to be part of the Subscribed S-NSSAIs.

-2) In case of a same S-NSSAI associated with multiple NSIs and the change of the NSI is required, when an existing PDU session is decided as to be migrated to another NSI, the SMF performs PDU Session re-establishment by using the mechanism of SSC mode#2 or SSC mode#3.
-When a PDU session establishment request from the UE arrives at the AMF, the AMF performs NSI re-selection i.e. removes from the UE context the old NSI and the AMF selects another NSI, e.g. as described in solution #15.
+2) In case of a same S-NSSAI associated with multiple NSIs and the change of the NSI is required, when an existing PDU session is decided as to be migrated to another NSI, the SMF performs PDU Session re-establishment by using the mechanism of SSC mode#2 or SSC mode#3, and also indicates to the AMF to mark in the UE context that the SMF is not to be re-selected.
+When a PDU session establishment request from the UE arrives at the AMF, the AMF performs NSI and SMF re-selection.

-Editor's note: It is FFS whether this principle is in scope of SA5.
-It could be sufficient if the AMF selects the appropriate NSI at PDU Session establishment.
+NOTE: Normally the NSI selection would consider the load of each NSI, and therefore the need to change NSI would likely be due to e.g. maintenance of the NSI.
+Therefore, the change of NSI would not be used often, and would therefore not cause considerable load in the system.